World Campus HRER students met in Scotland for a week-long study abroad experience at Napier University.

 Your course work culminates in a capstone class in which you will demonstrate an understanding of the curriculum and apply it to your professional areas of interest.

-You will choose your HR career track by selecting courses in seven concentrations:
+You will choose your HR career track by selecting courses in eight concentrations:

 - benefits and compensation